thanhdxuan/anki-oxforddictionary/README.md

 ## Introduction

-This is a Anki Card template customized for personal learning purpose (English).
+This is an Anki Card template customized for my personal learning purposes (English)

 This Anki Decks including 8 fields:

 - Word

-   The word which you want to learn.
+   The word that you want to learn.

 - IPA

-   IPA
+   International Phonetic Alphabet.

 - WordType